-Jackie has had over five years of private tutoring experience in a variety of school subjects and SAT test preparation.
+Jackie has had over seven years of private tutoring experience in a variety of school subjects and SAT test preparation.
 She started as an after-school tutor working with high school students through Starting Right Now, a nonprofit in her hometown of Tampa, Florida.
 There, she helped students with class work, organization and study skills, and test-taking in their courses.
 She worked with a range of skill sets, from high-achieving AP test-takers to students who needed help maintaining on-grade level reading, writing, and math skills.
 She also had some experience working with very early learners through a summer program for students identified as needing additional reading help before entering kindergarten.
 From learning phonics to analyzing Shakespeare, Jackie found that, even with the most challenging students, developing a rapport and teaching approach tailored to each students’ strengths and weaknesses greatly increased the students’ enthusiasm for the subject and their sense of ownership of their ultimate goal.

 As a 99th-percentile scorer on the SAT, Jackie has also tutored one-on-one during the summer for the CollegeBoard’s SAT and SAT subject tests as well as Advanced Placement (AP) exams.
 A high-achieving math and English test-taker, Jackie has helped students improve on the hard skills, knowledge, and softer test-taking approaches that lead to success in all sections.
 In particular, Jackie enjoys helping students improve on the Critical Reading section, which many students find the most puzzling.
 She believes in taking an approach that reduces what appear to be vague questions with subjective answers to straightforward problems that can be systematically broken down and checked against the text.
 This, she has found, gives students more confidence and higher accuracy in their responses.